Geraldton Port Maximisation Project (PMaxP)

 PMaxP element updates

-The following elements will be assessed as part of the Part IV Environmental Impact Assessment during 2025:
+The following elements were assessed as part of the Part IV Environmental Impact Assessment during 2025:

 Additional elements: